WHO DOES THIS ADDRESS?

 (6) Effective July 1, 2014, all new Vermont salesperson licensees are required to complete 8 hours of post license education within 90 days of receiving a Vermont salesperson license.
 You may be exempt if you have two years experience as a salesperson in another state and get licensed in Vermont “by endorsement.”

 (7) Last but not least, you should know that EVEN IF you meet all the requirements above which are relevant to you, your application for a license may be denied (or precluded) by reason of matters set forth in 3 VSA §129a or other relevant laws.
 For example, if you are a convicted felon your application may be denied or conditioned.
 If you are not current in Vermont income or unemployment tax obligations or are delinquent in child support payment obligations you may also have trouble getting an application approved.
-If you are concerned about a possible barrier to licensure, you should consult the Vermont Real Estate Commission.
+If you are concerned about a possible barrier to licensure, you should consult the Vermont Real Estate Commission through Office of Professional Regulation.

 WHAT YOU SHOULD DO FIRST?